 For years, I struggled with a binge eating disorder.
-Emotional eating was my way of using food to cope with how I was feeling as a new trucker wife that was not coping well and mom shaming for my choice to put my four kids well being first by staying home with them while I was also attending college.
+Emotional eating was my way of using food to cope with how I was feeling as a new trucker wife who was not coping well and mom shaming for my choice to put my four kids' well-being first by staying home with them while I was also attending college.
 For some reason a lot of people had a lot of thoughts about me not working and as they say always pregnant.
-This rejection weigh down on my soul.
+This rejection weighs down on my soul.
 When I did not know what else to do, I knew that I could eat.
-A lot of the women were my husband family so in order to keep peace in my marriage that was becoming distance everyday literally due to he was an over-the-road truck driver I kept quite.
-I found myself doing something I never do, people pleased to feel their approval and acceptance.
-During this dark period of my life if I was faced with a situation that I did not know how to deal with, it was easier to eat then to figure out how to deal with the issue.
+A lot of the women were my husband's family so to keep peace in my marriage which was becoming distant every day literally due to him being an over-the-road truck driver I kept quiet.
+I found myself doing something I never did, and people were pleased to feel their approval and acceptance.
+During this dark period of my life, if I was faced with a situation that I did not know how to deal with, it was easier to eat than to figure out how to deal with the issue.
 At the time I didn’t know I struggled with childhood emotional neglect and abandonment issues.
-But after struggling with panic attacks every time my husband would leave to go over the road I would go to the ER and after the fifth time the physician on duty ask me about my childhood and present situation and she put two and two together and told me the separation anxiety that was causing my panic attacks was due to a childhood wound of abandonment.
+But after struggling with panic attacks every time my husband would leave to go over the road I would go to the ER and after the fifth time the physician on duty asked me about my childhood and present situation and she put two and two together and told me the separation anxiety that was causing my panic attacks was due to a childhood wound of abandonment.
 Later, I learned about my emotional neglect issues.
 You can read my full story in book one of the LonerWife Diaries series.
-But what you need to know is that during my quarter life crisis I was struggling really bad to live my life and I felt hopeless.
-This low vibration caused me to eat….and eat…and eat…mostly on sugary foods until I just felt disgusted and guilt .
+But what you need to know is that during my quarter-life crisis, I was struggling badly to live my life and I felt hopeless.
+This low vibration caused me to eat….and eat…and eat…mostly on sugary foods until I just felt disgusted and guilty.
 It was a painful habit I developed.
-But I had no clue how to deal with the difficult emotions I was feelings so I did what I was taught to do as a child suppressed how I felt and ignore the pain.
+But I had no clue how to deal with the difficult emotions I was feeling so I did what I was taught to do as a child suppressed how I felt and ignored the pain.

 You are Not Alone…

-Many people are like me they go years struggling in silence and no one even know that you struggle with a disorder.
+Many people are like me they go years struggling in silence and no one even knows that they struggle with a disorder.
 I didn’t tell my family, my mom, or my husband about my struggle.
-As a trucker wife living in Atlanta four hours away from all my family it was easy to hide.
-But the weight I gain was not.
-I had older family members that don’t know any better about body shaming that pointed out that I was getting fat.
+As a trucker wife living in Atlanta four hours away from all my family, it was easy to hide.
+But the weight I gained was not.
+I had older family members that don’t know any better about body shaming and pointed out that I was getting fat.
 With no consideration of how their comments made me feel.
-Nor did they understand that I was actually struggling with an addiction to food particular sugar.
-They just spoke their mean without any consideration to my feelings.
-To be honest I don’t think even if they did know I had a disorder that their comments would change.
+Nor did they understand that I was actually struggling with a food addiction, particularly sugar.
+They just spoke their mean without any consideration of my feelings.
+To be honest I don’t think even if they did know I had a disorder their comments would change.
 They simply spoke body shaming like it was cool.
 Just like the working moms rejected me and spoke degraded things about staying at home all doing nothing.
-Even though I was actually going to college, something none of them ever did.
+Even though I was going to college, something none of them ever did.
 I share this story with you today so you are not afraid to talk about the things you struggled with.

-I know emotional eating can happen for a number of reasons, but if you are anything like I was, emotional eating is your way of coping with rejection, long distance marriage issues, sadness and stress.
+I know emotional eating can happen for several reasons, but if you are anything like I was, emotional eating is your way of coping with rejection, long-distance marriage issues, sadness, and stress.
 I want you to know that you are not alone!
 You are not a lost cause!
 You will not deal with this all of your life!
 You can overcome it, and I am proof that it is possible!
 I’ve been in full remission since 2015.

-The key thing that helped me get through emotional eating was being mindful of what it felt like for me when I was actually hunger and when it was just emotional stress hunger craving sugar to feel better.
+The key thing that helped me get through emotional eating was being mindful of what it felt like for me when I was hungry and when it was just emotional stress and hunger craving sugar to feel better.

 The thing is daily stressors often cause people to seek comfort or distraction in food, which is a common coping mechanism for dealing with strong feelings or emotions.
 According to an American Psychological Association survey, about one-fourth of Americans rate their stress level as 8 or higher on a 10-point scale, so it’s not surprising that many of us turn to food to help ourselves cope with difficult emotions.